Thesys-lab/ECRec/README.md

 cd ../examples/criteo # or your own path where .py launchers reside
 ```

 You will need to spawn a scheduler, at least one parameter server (PS), and at least one worker for training to begin.
 We provide example launching commands below.
 These commands launch the necessary ECRec instances on a single host.
 Note that our experiments need the Criteo Terabyte dataset downloaded to a local path on the worker machine.
-The following command downloads the pre-processed dataset from our S3 bucket.
+The following command downloads a part of the pre-processed dataset from our server.
+All processed parts of the Criteo Terabyte dataset can be found [here](https://ftp.pdl.cmu.edu/pub/datasets/DLRM/criteo-terabytes/).

 ```sh
 # scheduler